Weave Code

 composer require kreait/laravel-firebase

-• Publish config:
+• Publish the configuration:

 php artisan vendor:publish --provider="Kreait\Laravel\Firebase\ServiceProvider" --tag=config